Because lying in bed awake should not be your "norm".

 6. Alcohol.

-7. Blue light at night
+7. Blue light at night.

-8. And... strangely enough, exercise.
+8. And... strangely enough, exercise (too much of it anyway).

-How do you reduce cortisol??
+How do you reduce cortisol?

-1. Changing your internal dialog with mindfulness and meditation and perhaps therapy like CBT-I
+1. Changing your internal dialog with mindfulness and meditation and perhaps therapy like CBT-I.

-2. Changing dietary factors that cause an increase in cortisol
+2. Changing dietary factors that cause an increase in cortisol.

-3. Improving magnesium,
+3. Improving magnesium.

-4. Changing your exercise regime
+4. Changing or improving your exercise regime.

 5. Changing and improving your mattress and environment.

-Related Products
+Featured Products

 -